-17. A Landfill Management Plan (LMP) shall be prepared by a suitably qualified and experienced person, prior to commencement of physical works and must be submitted to the Canterbury Regional Council, Attention: Regional Leader - Compliance Monitoring for approval.
+17. A Landfill Management Plan (LMP) shall be prepared by a suitably qualified and experienced person, in accordance with Section 1 of the LMP and shall be submitted to the Council for review and approval, no later than three months of the exercising of this consent.prior to commencement of physical works and must be submitted to the Canterbury Regional Council, Attention: Regional Leader - Compliance Monitoring for approval.
 The LMP and any revisions must include the best practicable options for achieving compliance with the conditions of CRC214073, CRC214074, CRC214075, CRC214076 and CRC214077, along with RC215276.
 The Consent Holder shall implement the approved LMP.

-The approval process is confined to confirming that the Landfill Management Plan adequately gives effect to the conditions of CRC214073, CRC214074, CRC214075, CRC214076 and CRC214077, and RC215276.
+The review and approval process is confined to confirming that the Landfill Management Plan adequately gives effect to the conditions of CRC214073, CRC214074, CRC214075, CRC214076 and CRC214077, and RC215276.

-- 18. The LMP shall as a minimum: - Achieve the objectives set out in Schedule 2 to these conditions of consent; and - Include the LMP contents as detailed in Schedule 2 to this consent; and - Describe the methodology for giving effect to consent conditions; and - Include details of the steps to be taken to correct any element of non-compliance. - 19.
+- 18. The LMP shall as a minimum: - Achieve the objectives set out in Schedule 2 to these conditions of consent; and - Include the LMP contents as detailed in Schedule 2 to this consent; and - Describe the methodology for giving effect to consent conditions; and - Include details of the steps to be taken to correct any element of non-compliance.
+Include, at a minimum, the contents detailed in the draft LMP submitted as part of the resource consent application process dated XX August 2023 and identified as version X. - 19.
 The format of the LMP shall be a series of sections to address the requirements of the Waimakariri District and Canterbury Regional Council resource consents (including conditions), in general accordance with the section topics set out in following LMP sections and contents table.
 The Landfill Management Plan and all sub-sections of the LMP must be prepared in accordance with the relevant section objectives and contents framework as set out in Schedule 2 attached to this consent and contain, as a minimum, specific management plans as set out under the section headings in the LMP sections and contents table.